micro/services/qr/README.md

-Quickly generate QR Codes with a single call
+QR code generator

 # QR Code Service

-Generate QR codes for whatever you like.
+Quickly generate QR Codes for whatever you like with a single api call.
 Typically, used for website URLs but could be any text like email addresses, phone numbers, addresses etc.